candid82/joker/README.md

 brew install candid82/brew/joker
 ```

-The same command can be used on Linux if you use [Linuxbrew](http://linuxbrew.sh/).
+The same command can be used on Linux if you use [Homebrew on Linux](https://brew.sh/).

 If you use Arch Linux, there is [AUR package](https://aur.archlinux.org/packages/joker-bin/).